fusioncharts/dev_centre_docs/exporting-charts/using-fusionexport/sdk-api-reference/python.md

 ## Class ExportConfig

-__ExportConfig__ holds the configurations for exporting charts, like chart data, template file, dashboard config, etc. These configurations are sent to the __ExportServer__ by __ExportManager__ to export charts.
+__ExportConfig__ holds the configurations for exporting charts, like chart data, template file, dashboard config, etc. These configurations are sent to the __FusionExport Service__ by __ExportManager__ to export charts.

-The supported export configurations are as follows:

-* `chartConfig` - Sets the configuration of a single chart or multiple charts in an array.

-* `inputSVG` - Sets the path for the SVG file input.

-* `templateFilePath` - Sets the path of the HTML template used for dashboard export.

-* `callbackFilePath` - Sets the path for a Javascript file that would be injected at the bottom of the page for each export.

-* `libraryDirectoryPath` - Sets the root path of fusionCharts Javascript library to use the licensed version of FusionCharts.

-* `asyncCapture` - It shows if the export process will wait for `CAPTURE_EXIT` event.

-* `maxWaitForCaptureExit` - Sets the maximum time FusionExport would wait for the CAPTURE_EXIT event to be triggered.

-* `dashboardLogo` - Sets the path to the logo file.

-* `dashboardHeading` - Sets the title of the dashboard.

-* `dashboardSubheading` - Sets the sub-title of the dashboard.

-* `type` - Sets the format of the output file.

-* `exportFile` - Sets the output filename template, along with the path.

-* `exportAsZip` - Sets if the chart(s) will be exported as a zip file or as individual file(s).

 ### Constructor